dps923/winter2020/notes/week07.md

 As noted, again, you don't have to look beyond the existing URL Loading System.
 Instead, take advantage of it.

-Here, you will learn about and study a way to design, create, and use a "factory" that will make a web API request object.
+Here, you will learn about and study a way to design, create, and use a "[factory](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming))" that will make a web API request object.
 Apart from the factory class itself, this reduces the amount of code a request needs to about 10 lines of code.

 The factory class essentially looks like a wrapper for the web API request method code.
 It has some configurable properties, and one method, `sendRequest(...`